Call 765-204-1188

 Are There Any Risks or Ethical Considerations in Aversion Therapy for Addiction?

-Aversion therapy has faced significant ethical scrutiny, particularly due to its use in controversial practices such as conversion therapy.
-The American Psychiatric Association (APA) deemed the use of aversion therapy to “treat” homosexuality as an ethical violation, leading to its outlawing for this purpose.
 This decision was based on evidence showing that such treatments were both ineffective and harmful.
-The APA’s stance significantly influenced the reduction and regulation of aversion therapy practices in the United States
+The APA’s stance significantly influenced the reduction and regulation of aversion therapy practices in the United States.

 What Are Some Alternatives to Aversion Therapy for Treating Addiction?

-What is Rubberband Aversion Therapy?
+What Is Rubberband Aversion Therapy?

 Rubber band aversion therapy is a self-administered technique where a person wears a rubber band on their wrist and snaps it against their skin when they engage in an unwanted behavior or thought.
 It has been used to try to address various issues like obsessional thinking, compulsive acts, procrastination, and unwanted habits.